kadamandersson/kadamandersson.github.io/index.md

 ### Preprints and submitted articles

-- A. A., A. Lang, A. Pettersson and L. Schroer, [Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs](https://arxiv.org/pdf/1910.05261.pdf).
+- A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs, 2019, [PDF](https://arxiv.org/pdf/1910.05261.pdf).

-- A. A. and F. Lindner, [Poisson Malliavin calculus in Hilbert space with an application to SPDE](https://arxiv.org/pdf/1703.07259.pdf).
+- A. A. and F. Lindner, Poisson Malliavin calculus in Hilbert space with an application to SPDE, 2017, [PDF](https://arxiv.org/pdf/1703.07259.pdf).

 ### Accepted articles

-- K. Bågmark, A. A., S. Larsson, [An energy-based deep splitting method for the nonlinear filtering problem](https://arxiv.org/pdf/2203.17153.pdf), _Partial Differential Eq.
+- K. Bågmark, A. A., S. Larsson, An energy-based deep splitting method for the nonlinear filtering problem, _Partial Differential Eq.
 Appl._ (2023).
+[PDF](https://arxiv.org/pdf/2203.17153.pdf)

-- K. Andersson, A. A., C. W. Oosterlee, [Convergence of a robust deep FBSDE method for stochastic control](https://arxiv.org/pdf/2201.06854.pdf), _SIAM J. Sci.
+- K. Andersson, A. A., C. W. Oosterlee, Convergence of a robust deep FBSDE method for stochastic control, _SIAM J. Sci.
 Comput._ (2023).
+[PDF](https://arxiv.org/pdf/2201.06854.pdf)

 ### Journal articles